Uniform boundedness on extremal subsets in Alexandrov spaces: Volumes of extremal subsets

-Using the above lemma, we give a sufficient condition for surjectivity of a gradient exponential map restricted to an extremal subset.
-Note that we use the gradient exponential map of the case $\kappa=-1$ (see \S\ref{sec:semi}).
+Using the above lemma, we give a sufficient condition for the gradient-exponential map restricted to an extremal subset to be locally surjective.
+Note that we use the gradient-exponential map for the lower curvature bound $-1$ (see \S\ref{sec:semi}).